widelands/wl_addons_server/README.md

 #### Notes

 If you want to update an existing add-on, or submit new or updated translations, open a pull request with this change and make sure you followed the steps described above.

-`buildcats.sh` usually prints some errors which are false alarms and can be ignored.
+In particular, be sure to re-run `java UpdateList` after *every* change (even small ones!).

 ### License